Anemone Jerusalem Blue White Corms

 How to Plant

-Soak in room-temperature water for 12-24 hours before planting, and allow a little trickle of water to run into the soaking bowl as they rehydrate, or refresh the water every hour in order to increase the oxygen in the water (bad bacteria and mold spores like warm, oxygen deprived water).
+Soak your corms in room-temperature or cool water for 3-6 hours before planting.
+Allow a little trickle of water to run into the bowl as they rehydrate, or refresh the water every hour in order to increase the oxygen in the water (bad bacteria and mold spores like warm, oxygen deprived water).
 Plant immediately after soaking, 5" apart, 1-2" deep, with the pointy side of the corm pointing down.
 If you can't tell which way is down, just guess.
 They'll figure it out.

 Where to Plant